-Somebody said, “There are two balls on the green!” so Cory and I walked up and found my ball 60 feet past the pin.
+Somebody said, “There are two balls on the green!” so Cory and I walked up and found my ball 60 feet past the pin, but it was on the green.
 I marked it and saw a flat red spot on it, meaning it must have bounced on the cart path to end up on the green.

 “I need a ruling, Coach!
 The ball looks damaged,” I said.

 The Club professional, Jeff Jablonsky, came up and saw the ball and said, “Mitchell, come here, please?
 To be considered unusable, all players must agree it is.”